A Modern Primer on Processing in Memory: Processing-Near-Memory (PNM)

-We find that many of target functions for PIM in consumer workloads are comprised of simple operations such as \emph{memcopy}, \emph{memset}, basic arithmetic and bitwise operations, {and simple data shuffling and reorganization routines}.
-Therefore, we can {relatively easily} implement these PIM target functions in {the logic layer of 3D-stacked} memory using either (1)~a small low-power general-purpose embedded core or (2)~a group of small fixed-function accelerators.
-Our analysis shows that the area of a PIM core and a PIM accelerator take up no more than 9.4\% and 35.4\%, respectively, of the area available for PIM logic in an HMC-like~\cite{hmc.spec.2.0} 3D-stacked memory architecture.
+We find that many of the target functions for PIM in consumer workloads are comprised of simple operations such as \emph{memcopy}, \emph{memset}, basic arithmetic and bitwise operations, {and simple data shuffling and reorganization routines}.
+Therefore, we can {relatively easily} implement these PIM target functions in {the logic layer of 3D-stacked} memory using either (1)~a small low-power general-purpose embedded core or (2)~a group of small fixed-function accelerators. \omv{The functions we accelerate in memory are (1)~texture tiling, color blitting, and compression/decompression used by Google Chrome web browser~\cite{chrome}; (2)~packing/unpacking and quantization used by Google TensorFlow machine learning framework~\cite{mobile-tensorflow}; and (3)~video decoding/encoding used by Google's video playback and capture codecs~\cite{vp9-specification}.} Our analysis shows that the area of a PIM core and a PIM accelerator take up no more than 9.4\% and 35.4\%, respectively, of the area available for PIM logic in a 3D-stacked \omv{DRAM} architecture.
 Both the PIM core and PIM accelerator eliminate a large amount of data movement, and {thereby} significantly reduce total system energy (by an average of 55.4\% across {all} the workloads) and execution time (by an average of 54.2\%).

+\paratitle{\gf{\gfv{PNM} Offloading for Edge \omvi{Machine Learning} Workloads}} \gf{Modern consumer devices make widespread use of machine learning (ML), including neural network (NN) inference.
+Due to their resource-constrained nature, edge computing platforms now employ specialized energy-efficient accelerators for on-device inference (e.g., Google Edge Tensor Processing Unit, TPU~\cite{edge-tpu}; NVIDIA Jetson~\cite{jetson}; Intel Movidius~\cite{movidius}).
+At the same time, neural network (NN) algorithms are evolving rapidly, which has led to many types of NN models.
+Despite the wide variety of NN model types, \omv{many ML accelerators, including} Google's state-of-the-art Edge TPU~\cite{edge-tpu}\omv{,} \omv{provide a} \emph{one-size-fits-all} design (i.e., a monolithic accelerator with a fixed, large number of processing elements (PEs) and a fixed \emph{dataflow}, which determines how data moves within the accelerator) that caters to edge device area and energy constraints.
+Unfortunately, it is very challenging to achieve high energy efficiency, \omv{high} computational throughput, and \omv{high} area efficiency for \omvi{every} NN model with this one-size-fits-all design.}

+\gf{We conduct an in-depth analysis of ML inference execution on a commercial Edge TPU, across 24 state-of-the-art Google edge NN models spanning four popular NN model types: (1)~convolutional neural networks (CNNs), (2)~long short-term memories (LSTMs)~\cite{lstm-google}, (3)~Transducers~\cite{he.icassp2019, transducer3, transducer4}, and (4)~recurrent CNNs (RCNNs)~\cite{rcnn-google,lrcn}. \omv{We \omvi{find} that DRAM \omvi{access} and off-chip \omvi{interconnects} are responsible for more than 90\% of the total system energy \omvi{when executing} large edge NN models.} \omv{A} \emph{key takeaway} from our extensive analysis of Google edge NN models on the Edge TPU is that \emph{all key components} of an edge accelerator (i.e., PE array, dataflow, memory system) must be co-designed and co-customized based on specific layer characteristics to achieve high utilization and energy efficiency.}